ikonius/mpeg7/README.md

 An XQuery module for extracting MPEG-7 annotation descriptions from .x3d files stored in the eXist-db database.
 This module currently exposes one function for performing this task (validation against the extended MPEG-7 XSD Schema automatically included).

-You may find a demo of a working web app at: http://exist.webcatts.com
+You may find a demo of a working web app [here](http://exist.webcatts.com)

 ## Installation